dcsil/klutch/app/README.md

 ###

-## Built with
+## Tech Stack
-You can refer to the [service.yml](./service.yml) file to see where some of those services are used
+You can refer to the [service.yml](./service.yml) file to see where some of these services are used

-* [NEST js](https://nestjs.com/) - A progressive Node.js framework for building efficient, reliable and scalable server-side applications.
+* [NEST.js](https://nestjs.com/) - A progressive Node.js framework for building efficient, reliable and scalable server-side applications.
 * [Ionic](https://ionicframework.com/) - Hybrid mobile application framework
-* [Heroku](https://www.heroku.com) - platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+* [Heroku](https://www.heroku.com) - Platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 * [Firebase](https://firebase.google.com/docs/database) - Service that stores and syncs data with a NoSQL cloud database.
-* [Google Vision AI](https://cloud.google.com/vision/) - Assign labels to images and quickly classify them into millions of predefined categories.
+* [Google Vision API](https://cloud.google.com/vision/) - Detect texts in images using Optical Character Recognition.
 * [IBM Watson](https://cloud.ibm.com/apidocs/natural-language-understanding/natural-language-understanding?code=node#introduction) - Service that provides NLP extraction functionality from unstructured data.
-* [LogDNA](https://logdna.com) - a cloud-services-based server-log management and analysis tool.
+* [LogDNA](https://logdna.com) - A cloud services-based server-log management and analysis tool.
-* [Github Actions](https://github.com/actions) - used to set up a CI action
+* [Github Actions](https://github.com/actions) - Used to set up a CI action
 * [Sentry](https://sentry.io) - Self-hosted and cloud-based error monitoring that helps software teams discover, triage, and prioritize errors in real-time.

 #### Debugging tools